Search Articles

 If you have a loved one in a nursing home or assisted living facility, or you are trying to choose a facility, you may want to ask to see the institution's emergency management plan, especially if the area is a vulnerable one like Florida, according to The New York Times.
 You may also want to ask whether the plan includes a backup generator to power the air conditioning system.
 Many facilities do not even have air conditioning anywhere except common areas, however.
 No doubt, given recent events, you will not be alone in inquiring about emergency preparedness.

 It remains to be seen what lessons can be learned from the Florida tragedy.
 According to a Kaiser Health News investigation, nursing homes have been caught unprepared for far more mundane emergencies than hurricanes and rarely face serious consequences for their lapses.
-For details, click here.
+For details, check out this article.

 Created date: 09/20/2017